nicodigiovanni/iOSClassProjectsInProgress/WeatherApp/README.md

 # Description

-This weather app was inspired by Dad who is a meteorologist.
+This weather app was inspired by my dad who is a meteorologist.
 The app is supposed to retrieve the user's location and show the current temperature.
 Depending on the weather, the apps background image will change accordingly.

 # What I learned